nrbnlulu/strawberry-django-auth/docs/settings.md

 ### JWT\_TOKEN\_FINDER

-> A hook called by `GqlAuthRootField` to find the token, **remember to strip the "JWT " prefix
+> A hook called by `GqlAuthRootField` to find the token.
+>  Accepts the request object (might be channels scope dict or django request object)
+>  **remember to strip the "JWT " prefix
 > if you override this.**

 ### JWT\_EXPIRATION\_DELTA